Bilevel Autoresearch: Meta-Autoresearching Itself: Discussion

 \subsection{Why Group~C's R2 Underperformed}

 Group~C's R2 achieved only $-0.011$ improvement, comparable to Groups~A and~B, despite receiving Level~2 mechanisms.
 The most likely explanation is mechanism quality: R2's Level~2 generated the Multi-Scale Bandit Proposer, which---while valid and correctly injected---may be less effective than R1's Tabu Search Manager or R3's Orthogonal Exploration at forcing exploration of the batch size dimension.
-A secondary factor is overhead: each Level~2 research session requires approximately 3~minutes of wall time (four LLM calls), reducing effective inner iterations.
-With two sessions per repeat, Group~C has roughly 6~minutes less search time than Groups~A and~B, a minor but non-zero cost.
+A secondary factor is computational overhead: each Level~2 research session adds approximately 3~minutes of wall time and four additional LLM calls.
+Because our experimental budget fixes the number of inner iterations rather than total wall-clock time, this overhead does not reduce the number of inner evaluations; it should instead be interpreted as an additional cost of the bilevel architecture.